abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 ## RxJS operators
 - [startDelta](./src/operators/start-delta/README.md) makes sure that a new subscription to an existing _DeltaMap_ or _DeltaSet_ always gets the full list of elements in the created property on the first _delta$_ subscription update.
 - [filterDelta](./src/operators/filter-delta/README.md) filters all created and updated elements of a _MapDelta_.
+- [mapDelta](./src/operators/map-delta/README.md) creates a mapping over all created and updated elements of a _MapDelta_, this can result in another class of `IdObject` for the processed elements.
-- [mapDelta](./src/operators/process-delta/README.md) creates a mapping over all created and updated elements of a _MapDelta_.
+- [produceDelta](./src/operators/produce-delta/README.md) creates a mapping over all created and updated elements of a _MapDelta_ using the [immer](https://immerjs.github.io/immer/) `produce` function, this always results in the same class of `IdObject` for the processed elements.
-- [tapDelta](./src/operators/process-delta/README.md) can create side effects for all created, updated and deleted elements of a _MapDelta_.
+- [tapDelta](./src/operators/tap-delta/README.md) can create side effects for all created, updated and deleted elements of a _MapDelta_.
-- [processDelta](./src/operators/process-delta/README.md) a combination of _startDelta_ and _tapDelta_.
+- **Deprecated**: [processDelta](./src/operators/process-delta/README.md) a combination of _startDelta_ and _tapDelta_.

 ## Utility functions